Night of Adventure, London 2019

 Emmanuel Centre, 9 – 23 Marsham Street, Westminster, London SW1P 3DW

-Each speaker is limited to just 20 slides to accompany their tales, shown on a huge screen.
-The challenge is that each slide will automatically scroll forward after just 20 seconds.
-It’s fast.
-It’s furious, but, ultimately, it’s a chance to be swept away to a world filled with adventure, all without leaving your seat.
+We want to thank the 13 incredible speakers, all sharing their tales of adventure with an audience of 900: each speaker was limited to just 20 slides to accompany their tales, shown on a huge screen.
+Each slide would automatically scroll forward after just 20 seconds.
+It was fast.
+It was furious, but, ultimately, it’s been a chance to be swept away to a world filled with adventure, all without leaving your seat!

 Alastair Humphreys – an adventurer, author and recipient of National Geographic’s Adventurer of the Year award for his pioneering work on the concept of Microadventures.
 Alastair will host the evening.